Seasonal Affective Disorder

 • To prevent mood swings, stay away from alcohol.
 A drink or two might help dispel anxiety or relieve stress for a short while.
 But because alcohol is a depressant, your mood plummets when the buzz wears off.

-Yvonne is a practitioner of natural therapies and please contact Kensal Health Works on 0208 969 4030 or Yvonne direct on 07747417856 if you wish to make an appointment.
+Yvonne is a practitioner of natural therapies.
+Please contact Kensal Health Works on 0208 969 4030 or Yvonne direct on 07747417856 if you wish to make an appointment.

 MAMH DiPNaturop, DipHerb, DipIrid